yuki-kimoto/giblognet/README.md

 ## Check Perl Version

 Check Perl version.
-You can use GitPrep if the Perl version is 5.10.1+;
+You can use Giblog Net if the Perl version is 5.10.1+;

     perl -v